gckoeppel/atsha204-i2c/README.md

 </a>[![Stories in Ready](https://badge.waffle.io/cryptotronix/atsha204-i2c.png?label=ready&title=Ready)](https://waffle.io/cryptotronix/atsha204-i2c)

 Kernel module for Atmel's ATSHA204 I2C device.
+It will also work with the ATECC108, ATECC108A, ATECC508 and ATSHA204A.
+This driver implements a communication layer which is fully documented in the ATSHA204(A) datasheet.

 This software is in ***ALPHA***.
 It is subject to drastic refactoring at will by the author.